r-Larch/Larch/Larch.Host/Readme.md

 ﻿

-=Larch.Host=
+# Larch.Host

-Larch.Host is a commandline tool to manage your hosts.txt entries.
+## Larch.Host is a commandline tool to manage your hosts.txt entries.

 ```
-Usage: Larch.Host.exe [OPTIONS]+
+Usage: Host.exe [OPTIONS]+

 Options:
   -e, --edit                 Edit the hosts file